petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-templates/configuring-site-template-propagation.md

 ---
 # Configuring Site Template Propagation

-{bdg-secondary}`Available for Liferay 7.4 U23+ and GA23+`
+{bdg-secondary}`Available for Liferay 7.4 U23+/GA23+`

-With Site Templates, you can configure the trigger for automatic propagation.
-By default, Liferay triggers propagation for each Site individually when it is first visited by a user, after changes are made.
-However, you can configure your system to also trigger propagation to connected Sites simultaneously whenever automatic propagation is enabled for the template.
+You can configure the trigger for automatic site template propagation.
+By default, Liferay triggers propagation for sites individually when they're first visited by a user after changes are made to the template.
+If desired, you can configure your system to trigger propagation simultaneously to connected sites whenever users [enable propagation](./propagating-template-changes.md#enabling-and-disabling-propagation) for their template.

 ```{important}
 Automatic propagation can be resource intensive, depending the scope of changes made to a template.
 ```

-To configure Site Template propagation, follow these steps:
+To configure Site Template propagation,

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *System Settings*.

-1. Go to *Infrastructure* settings and click *Site Templates* in the side menu.
+1. Go to *Infrastructure* settings and click *Site Templates* under Virtual Instance Scope in the side menu.

 1. Check *Trigger Propagation*.